basselkassem/ar_corrector/README.md

 # Description
 Simple library to check the spelling of arabic sentences.
 This library uses a vocabulary that consists of +500K words, and uses 1-edit_distance and 2-edit_distance to correct the misspelled words.
-It also uses 1-ngram language models to correct the words depending on the previous context.
+It also uses 1-ngram language model to correct the words depending on the previous context.
 # Installation
 ```
 pip install ar-corrector